gvwilson/thirdbit/fiction/in-heck/index.md

 as if trying to decide whether they were books that needed re-shelving.

 The rabbit doffed her hat as Special Blazes dipped his head deferentially.
-"It's an honor, Special, truly an honor" the tiger rumbled.
+"It's an honor" the tiger rumbled.

 "Thank you,"
 Special Leaf said in a slightly fuddled tone.
-"If you,
-um,
-well,
+"As the mayor says,
+Crusher and Dockety are neighbors.
+I'm sure they didn't mean to scare you."

+The bear behind Special Blazes muttered something that may or may not have been,
+"We weren't scared."
+The tiger inclined his head.

+"Glad to hear it.
+My apologies if we overreacted."

+Mayor Lupus turned her head.
-as the mayor said,
+"Dockety?" she said as the moment stretched.
-it's an honor.
+"Anything you'd like to stay to the Special?"

+The bot's lenses rotated.
+"Welcome to Rusty Bridge."
+It warbled at Crusher,
+who lowered its massive arms reluctantly.

+"Well,
+I'm glad that's sorted,"
+Special Leaf said brightly.
-If you'd like tea at some point, you'd be very, um…"
+"If you'd like some tea,
+you'd be very, um…"
 He gestured vaguely in the direction of his house.

 Special Blazes dipped his head again.
 "Thank you,
-but what we'd like most right now is a chance to wash up."
+but what we'd like most right now is a chance to wash up and chat with the mayor."

 The mulebot made a grinding noise.
 The corner of Special Blazes' mouth quirked.